adferguson/pane-go/README.md

 Lastly, make sure GoOF is in your `$GOPATH`, or do `go get github.com/brownsys/goof`.
 [Not actually working yet, I think.]

+Optionallly, you may use Apache Thrift (tested with 0.9.0) and the Python bindings for Thrift to run the simple Python client.
+The easiest way to compile pane.thrift
+is: `thrift --gen py pane.thrift`.

 Research